lukacavic/anippe/README.md

     db.username=postgres
     db.password=postgres
    ```
 5. From Run Configurations select weball.
 This will run webpack to build JS and LESS files and after that run server and client.
-Afther that open PerfexCRM using:
+After that open Anippe CRM using:
    ```java
     http://localhost:8082
    ```